Lukoh/Fyber_challenge_android/README.md

 - expandable fragments

 #New Feature
+[Version 2.5] Transitions are the best way to implement this kind of scene change and to choreograph the journey through your app.
+Version 2.5 provides a deep dive on Android's transition APIs focusing on content and shared element transitions.

 [Version 2.4] Sort functions(by Title, Payout, Bookmart amount and subscription amount) hass been applied into FyberChallenge.

 [Version 2.3.8] Offer Information sharing function has been applied into FyberChallenge.